Bjelovar-Križevci County: History

-The territory of the Bjelovar-Križevci County was part of the Kingdom of Croatia when it entered a personal union with the Kingdom of Hungary in 1102, and with it became part of the Habsburg monarchy in 1526.
-Bjelovar-Križevci County was formed in 1886 from the former counties Bjelovar and Križevci.
-In 1920 by the Treaty of Trianon the county became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
+In 1920 by the Treaty of Trianon the county became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia) and was formally abolished in 1922 when the Vidovdan Constitution came into force.
 Since 1991, when Croatia became independent from Yugoslavia, the county has been part of Croatia.

 Demographics

 In 1900, the county had a population of 303,620 people and was composed of the following linguistic communities: